cricehomelab/Charlie-s-Discord-Bot/README.md

   - !inspireme - queries the sqlite database for a quote and inputs it into the channel.
   - !time - displays the current date and time.

+This application runs on the python 3.9 interepreter.